arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 <div class = "warning">

 An internal review board, funding agency, or local law may lay out how you are required to anonymize and protect location data in your research.
-Be sure to follow all required steps to protect personal data when conduction research with geospatial data!
+Be sure to follow all required steps to protect personal data when conducting research with geospatial data!

 </div>